-There are 3 steps to a drug test: Collection, Lab, and MRO.
+There are 3 steps to a drug test: Collection, Laboratory analysis, and MRO.
 As an employer, it is important that you understand these steps and the role they play when managing an effective and efficient drug testing program.
 Read below for details on each important step in the drug testing process:

 2 Lab Analysis

 The specimens arrive at the laboratory and are entered into the laboratory’s database using the unique specimen ID number on each bottle and the CCF.
 A typical lab processes thousands of specimens every day.
 After checking the specimen packaging and the CCF, the lab personnel open the specimen bottle and prepare the specimen for initial analysis which is done using immunoassay technology.
 The split specimen bottle (Bottle B) remains sealed and is kept at the laboratory for future testing that may be requested by the donor.
 Specimens that test negative on the initial immunoassay analysis are reported to the MRO as negative.
 If the initial analysis detects drugs in the specimen, a second portion of urine is taken from the bottle and analyzed using mass spectrometry technology to confirm the presence of specific drugs or drug metabolites.
 Only if the specimen has tested positive on both the initial immunoassay and on the mass spectrometry confirmation analysis is it reported as a positive test to the Medical Review Officer.